containers/nri-plugins/docs/resource-policy/policy/balloons.md

   - `cpuClass` specifies the name of the CPU class according to which CPUs of balloons are configured.
 Class properties are defined in separate `cpu.classes` objects, see below.
+  - `memoryTypes` is a list of allowed memory types for containers in a balloon.
+Supported types are "HBM", "DRAM" and "PMEM".
+This setting can be overridden by a pod/container specific `memory-type` annotation.
   - `preferCloseToDevices`: prefer creating new balloons close to listed devices.
 List of strings
   - `preferCoreType`:  specifies preferences of the core type which